Sen. Royce West District 23 (D-Dallas)

 West was fined $3,000 by the Ethics Commission in 2010 for multiple violations, ranging from improper staff reimbursements and failures to identify donors to a finding that he made improper payments of campaign money to a company he owns, Skyview Development Corporation.
 West had made payments totaling $12,800 for rent and to lease a sign.
 The commission suggested he had paid himself too much.
 West said he accepted full responsibility for the mistakes and used personal funds, not campaign dollars, to pay the fine.

 West has earned millions for his law firm doing legal work, largely related to bond financing, for public entities in Dallas County.
 Among them: Dallas County, the city of Dallas, Dallas Area Rapid Transit, Dallas Community College District, the Dallas Independent School District and others.
 Critics allege West has an unfair advantage because of his role as a senator, and say his legislation impacting DISD in particular leaves the impression he is going to bat for the district — a lucrative client — in the Legislature.
 West says he has no conflict and notes that he is not the only lawmaker to work for public entities.
+He told The Dallas Morning News in 2011 that DISD and DART were his clients before he was a senator and that since becoming a senator, he consults with the state Legislative Council whenever there is a potential conflict of interest.

 Texas Watchdog reported West earned at least $1 million from five public-sector clients in 2008, and nearly $4 million from DISD alone from 2002 to 2008.